 Fairywill does offer a 1 year warranty compared to the 2 year which is typical with most other brands.

+Register online and you can extend this by 6 months.
 Another years warranty would be preferred, but are the cost savings worth it?!
 Quite possibly.

 As the products are sold through Amazon, you can use their returns procedure if eligible or you can contact [email protected] for assistance.